doitintl/iris3/README.md

 To add a new label to an existing resource type, just create a method `_gcp_<LABEL_NAME>` on the example of the existing ones.

-(For example, you might want to add a label dentifying the creator of a resource.)
+For example, you might want to add a label identifying the creator of a resource, or add the name the topic to its subscription.

+But don't add too many: The reason that not all fields are in the  billing  data is that there are a lot of them!

 ##  New resource types